As an avid solo female traveler and Norwegian native, I’ve explored my homeland’s stunning landscapes in countless ways over the years.

 You can rent a car in Honningsvåg or book an organized tour at the tourist information situated two minutes from the port where you arrive.

-You can also book the the tour online before you get there, and other adventure tours like RIB safari below the plateau, ATV trips, and bird-watching boat tours.
+You can also book the tour online before you get there, as well as other adventure tours like RIB safari below the plateau, ATV trips, and bird-watching boat tours.

 The turnaround point of the Hurtigruten voyage, Kirkenes, is located just 15 km from the Russian border.
 Situated on a peninsula along the Bøkefjorden Fjord, Kirkenes is home to around 3400 people.